 - Students should have a good understanding of file and folder management and be able to organise their work effectively and logically.
 Students must also be able to implement a secure backup strategy for their work.

 - Students should either be familiar with web design software or have the aptitude to learn new software quickly and easily.
 Students who have no experience of web design software and who find learning new software applications difficult are advised to undertake specific training prior to the commencement of the course.

 - All students must have good English language skills because:

 - A number of assessed elements require written submissions.

 - A high proportion of communication on the programme takes place online and is text based (blog, messaging etc.).

 - Creating good web copy is an important skill for web designers.

 - All students must be able to independently research a given topic, form an opinion, create a summary and present a seminar to a group of staff and students.
 This requires good organisational and verbal skills.

-The technical skills required for the Web Thesis Project will vary from project to project and from student to student.
+The technical skills required for the Major Project will vary from project to project and from student to student.
 Therefore, the skills outlined above are not comprehensive and students must be prepared to learn new skills as required.